-Billy Graham: You know Richard I think what’s going on here is the solution that if we have enough money we can be like God and be in control.
-So I mean it’s there, is that is that balancing.
-If you think you don’t stock it up it might be fair I mean I would care that I use barn and build three more and then you truly did and you realize the solution and you’re saying, man where did I go wrong?
+Audience: You know Richard I think what’s going on here is the reasoning that if we have enough money we can be like God and be in control.
+So I mean it’s there, it’s idolatry.
+If you think you’re gonna stack it up, just like it said, I’m gonna tear down my barn and build three more and then the truth is, you realize you’re like the rich man and you’re saying, man where did I go wrong?

 Richard: Amen, yes.
 I like what Billy Graham says about money.
-He says, “If a person gets his heart and attitude about money straight, it’ll help him straight up almost every other area of his life.
+He says, “If a person gets his heart and attitude about money straight, it’ll help him straighten out almost every other area of his life.
 And I think he’s right.
-If we get this right.
-That it impacts so many other areas of our life.
-But if we are blinded by it, it too impact all the other areas of our life in a negative way, in a destructive way.
-Because if you think about it and you know this; money can really be used for a lot of good things, even good things for your family.
-But on the other hand, the Bible doesn’t really talk as much about that as it does warn us about its corrupting influence; because if you think about it.
-Though money can be used to a lot of good things if money corrupts you, if it corrupts your wife, if it corrupts your kids, it’s not a blessing, it’s a curse.
-And so it’s important that we get this right and really apply a lot of what David had prayed in his prayer.
+If we get this right, then it impacts so many other areas of our life.
+But if we are blinded by it, it too impacts all the other areas of our life in a negative way, in a destructive way.
+Because if you think about it, and you know this; money can really be used for a lot of good things, even good things for your family.
+But on the other hand, the Bible doesn’t really talk as much about that as it does warn us about its corrupting influence.
+Because you think about it; though money can be used to a lot of good things if money corrupts you, if it corrupts your wife, if it corrupts your kids, it’s not a blessing, it’s a curse.
+And so it’s important that we get this right and really apply a lot of what David prayed in his prayer.

 Anybody else?
-We don’t move on if we really look at the rich man and Lazarus and gain or understanding their lives why they ended up where they ended.
+We going to move on and really look at the rich man and Lazarus and gain an understanding of why they ended up where they ended.
 Anybody?
-Well go back in Luke 16 in the parable.
+Well, go back in Luke 16 in the parable.
 Go back to verse 25.
-Where it says, you know, during your life you receive good… we don’t focus on the rich man; you receive good things.
-And Keller says in a sermon that he gave on this parable, is that this is the same language the word good that the Greek philosophers used.
+Where it says, you know, during your life you receive good… we’re going to focus on the rich man; you receive good things.
+And Keller says in a sermon that he gave on this parable, is that this is the same language for the word good that the Greek philosophers used.
 As they debated, what is the ultimate good in life?
-What is the sum mum bonum, the ultimate good?
+What is the sunum bonum, the “ultimate good?”
 And they debated this.
 What is the ultimate good in life?
 What is the thing we should be living for?
 And I think this is what this parable is all about.
 But guys it’s hard to see it if you don’t understand the term that you use to describe this to men.
 As I mentioned last week, though we didn’t really delve into it; is that the poor man is given a name.
 This is the only parable were someone is given a name; and the name that he is given is very intentional.
 The name Lazarus, because Lazarus, the word Lazarus literally means “God is my help.”
 God is my help, and so, clearly Lazarus represents the person who lives with the dependence on God, particularly for salvation.
 I mean, this is… we’ve been talking about this over the last few weeks.
 So many people depend on themselves to their salvation, for their works.
 But this word Lazarus literally means, “No, I depend completely on God particularly for my salvation.”
 And so for Lazarus though he was poor, his ultimate good, his ultimate hope, his ultimate help was God.
 And therefore, Lazarus built his life and his identity on God himself.

 But when you consider the rich man we see something else, he’s just known as the rich man.
 And that is the only time you really see that term in the parable, he was the rich man.
 The rich fool, we just call him that, he was called fool, he wasn’t called rich, but he had great wealth because he had a prosperous business going.
 But this rich man completely built his life around his wealth.
 You see the rich man doesn’t have a name because that is all he is.
 He has built his life on his wealth and if his wealth is gone, his identity is gone.
 And I think this happens so easily to men in our culture.
 Because think about when a man loses his job, or maybe loses his title, or loses his business or his wealth is depleted.
 It can so easily destroy man, because it makes him feel that my life now I don’t have to die anymore, I don’t have any worth anymore, because they’d lost their identity.
 This is what Keller says.
 He says, “If you build your identity on anything but God and then something jeopardizes that thing or something goes wrong in that area, you’re not just unhappy, there’s no you left.
 That means you don’t feel viable and you don’t know what you’re living for.
 You don’t even know who you are because what happens in your life.
 There is an identity meltdown.
 And I don’t know about you but I’ve seen that happen particularly when we went through this last economic downturn.
 Then you had so much you never thought they would ever lost everything.